65

 ROI Score: 65/100 · Fair Value

-Midwestern State University scores 65 (Fair Value) -- a mixed result anchored by low in-state tuition and decent healthcare program earnings but dragged down by a 42.7% completion rate.
-At $10,580 in-state tuition and a net price of $11,656, MSU is among the more affordable public universities in this batch.
-Median 6-year earnings of $42,400 produce a 9-year payback period -- acceptable at this price point, but the completion rate is a major risk factor.
+Midwestern State University scores 65 (Fair Value) - a mixed result anchored by low in-state tuition and decent healthcare program earnings but dragged down by a 42.7% completion rate.
+At $10,580 in-state tuition and a net price of $11,656, MSU is among the more affordable public universities in our dataset.
+Median 6-year earnings of $42,400 produce a 9-year payback period - acceptable at this price point, but the completion rate is a major risk factor.
 Registered Nursing (217 graduates, $77,928 year-one, $87,009 year-four, B+ grade) and Allied Health Diagnostic and Treatment (218 graduates, $67,953 year-one, $83,622 year-four, B grade) are the twin engines of value at MSU.
 Computer Science posts $66,505 year-one (no four-year data).
 Dental Support Services earns a B+ with $60,153 year-one.
 Mechanical Engineering (25 graduates) posts $56,371 year-one and $87,160 year-four.
 The lower half of programs, including Communication (F grade), Psychology (D grade), and Biology (D grade), produce outcomes that are weak relative to even a modest public school tuition.
 The 40.7% Pell rate indicates significant low-income representation in a school serving the Wichita Falls, Texas market.

 Payback Period